 We encourage everyone to take part in this contest.
 Get ready to test your intestinal fortitude!

-The rules are simple: Eat as many pierogi as possible with a fork or your fingers in five minutes and win round trip airline ticket to Poland sponsored by American Travel Abroad!!!
+The rules are simple: Eat as many pierogi as possible with a fork or your fingers in five minutes and win an iPad sponsored by Nowokunski Law Firm!!!

 There is no entry fee; each contestant will receive a competition T-shirt.
 Prize - iWatch sponsored by Polish & Slavic Federal Credit Union.